mongodb/docs/source/administration/configuration.rst

    pidfileath = /srv/mongodb/db0.pid

-The :setting:`dbpath` value controls the location of the :option:`mongod` instance's data directory.
+The :setting:`dbpath` value controls the location of the :program:`mongod` instance's data directory.
 Ensure that each database has a distinct and well labeled data directory.
-The :setting:`pidfilepath` controls where :option:`mongod` process places it's :term:`pid` file.
-As this tracks the specific :option:`mongod` file, it is crucial that file be unique and well labeled to make it easy to start and stop these processes.
+The :setting:`pidfilepath` controls where :program:`mongod` process places it's :term:`pid` file.
+As this tracks the specific :program:`mongod` file, it is crucial that file be unique and well labeled to make it easy to start and stop these processes.

 Create additional :term:`control scripts <control script>` and/or